[Site Home] · Jump to... [Top] · [Development] · [Trailers ] · [Chapters ]

 • The video's description states the game as coming out January 2014.
 (Jazzpunk released February 7, 2014.)

 • The entirity of the live trailer's production is preserved in a Flickr album created by the director, Don Thacker.
-This is also how its behind-the-scenes name, Jazzpunk: Johnny, is known.
+This is also how its behind-the-scenes names, Jazzpunk: Johnny and Project Pigeon, are known.
 It was filmed around December 2013.

 • The album wrongly labels the protagonist as "agent Polyblank," and it is unclear who made the mistake.